 Webflow—an organization with more than 70% of its workforce on remote, offers a $250-a-month incentive as a remote work stipend.
 This of the course covers up for the expense which employees wouldn’t incur if they were working from the office premises.

 8. Send them some SWAG

 If any of your employees yearn to feel at home, it’s the ones working from home.
-Not only are they devoid of any personal interaction that’s not virtual, they might feel that they don’t have any connection with you except the employer-employee relationship.
-To make them feel like one of your own, send them your branded merchandise box with tees, sippers, pens, notebooks, and stress-balls.
+Not only are they devoid of any personal interaction that’s not virtual, but they might also feel that they don’t have any connection with you except the employer-employee relationship.
+To make them feel like one of your own, send them your branded merchandise box with tees, sippers, pens, notebooks, and stress balls.
 Company merchandise improves employer’s reputation and eNPS along with brand-effectiveness by 44%.

 SWAG is embossed with the organization’s sigil and brings a feeling of being part of the team.
 This one’s considered to be a great remote employee perk for the new joiners and it really binds the team together—spiritually and virtually.